bharijaSaatvik/Azure_Function_App/API using Azure Function and Azure Cosmos DB/README.md

-# Build API using Azure Function with Python and Azure Cosmos DB
+# Build API using Azure Function (in Python) & Azure Cosmos DB
 In this tutorial, we’re going to build a Serverless API using HTTP Triggers in Azure Functions that uses a Azure Cosmos DB as database.
 We’re going to build an API that stores information about products.

 # What is Azure Function?